The Freedom of Working Remotely

 - Schedule breaks.
 Step away from your desk every so often instead of pushing through projects.
-Unless you are “in the zone” take regular breaks.
+Unless you are in the zone take regular breaks.
 Work for 50 minutes and then take a 10 minute break.
 Get up, move around, go outside.
 Then, start another work session.

 - Build a team.
-High quality people around the globe are now working remotely.
+High quality people around the globe now work remotely.
 Some of them may be a perfect match for your team.
 I connected an accounting professional whose business is based in the U.S., with an American CPA who lives in Israel.
 The time zone difference was an advantage.
 The Israeli CPA worked on client taxes while the U.S. business was closed for the night.
 This meant a faster turnaround time during tax season.

 Conduct Quality Virtual Meetings